mustafatalha222/lodgify-talha/README.md

 # Lodgify

 This application is built using the React JavaScript library, with TypeScript for type checking and Vite as the development environment.
+Test Cases are written using Vitest and React Testing library.

 ## APP IS DEPLOYED ON VERCEL